anissfhd/anissfhd/README.md

 # About Me

-I am Anss, a 5th-year engineering student specializing in Artificial Intelligence and Data Science.
+I'm Aniss, a 5th-year engineering student specializing in Artificial Intelligence and Data Science.

 Artificial intelligence has profoundly transformed my vision and my journey.
 While many use it solely to gain speed, I place paramount importance on design and originality.
 Today, we observe a standardization of AI-generated applications; my strength lies in my ability to go against the grain through a deep mastery of tools and continuous monitoring of global market trends.